Ace4896/DBus.Services.Secrets/README.md

 ## Documentation

-The API documentation is auto-generated using [docfx](https://dotnet.github.io/docfx/index.html).
+The API documentation is auto-generated using [docfx](https://dotnet.github.io/docfx/index.html), and can be found [here](https://ace4896.github.io/DBus.Services.Secrets/).

 To preview the generated documentation locally, run `docfx docfx_project/docfx.json --serve`, which will serve the website at http://localhost:8080.